RWANDA – The Trip

 In the middle of a traffic circle in front of Kigali City Hall, it is a male and a female with a baby on her back.

 Kandt House Museum of Natural History.
 In the NM series Natural History and Earth Museums series, it should be in the biographical house museum series.
 Richard Kandt was a German explorer who arrived in 1898 looking for the source of the Nile and wrote a book about his adventures.
 This house was built in 1902 when he was the German ambassador till 1907.
 He returned to Germany and was replaced by Max Wintagan in 1913 who also lived in the house.
 It is 80% original.
-It has a lovely high atrium and many exhibits – photos, ethnographic pieces.
+It has a lovely high atrium and many exhibits – photos, and ethnographic pieces.
 Guided tour.
 6000 RF + 2000 for the snake exhibit and to see the single crocodile.

 I then hired a moto taxi and was lucky to get a young kid who spoke English.
 He drove me to the next 5 sites, several of them 6-7 km apart.
 I paid him 10,000 RF.

 Kigali Genocide Memorial.
-Watch a good movie with horrendous photos and then cross a small square to the main building with an excellent history of Tutsi/Hutu conflict dated from at least 1959 culminating in the genocide of 1994.
+Watch a good movie with horrendous photos and then cross a small square to the main building with an excellent history of the Tutsi/Hutu conflict dated from at least 1959 culminating in the genocide of 1994.
 Free

 Ethnographic Museum.
 The usual household and agricultural exhibits, traditional dress.
 1000 RF.

 Building the Nation Statue.
 Designed by Doha-based Iraqi contemporary artist and sculptor Ahmed Albahrani, it represents transparency and the vision of the Emir of Qatar towards fighting corruption and each part of the steel masterpiece was engineered in a way to represent every country of the world.
 “Every part of this hand is a nation of the world, fighting corruption that has destroyed thousands of people and many big countries.
-The imposing steel hand, made out of strong metal bars artistically weaved together to form a big palm with all five fingers stretched out into the sky perfectly juxtaposed with the iconic KCC dome.

 ON Mamba Youth Hostel.
 I spent at least 3 hours talking to 2 Dutch guys here for 4 months on an agricultural internship.
 Both had dyslexia and they were great to talk to.
 Another cheeseburger and fries for dinner.